 Below is the given list of such apps providing sign language learning.
 Let’s dig in.

-- Sign Language for Beginners
+- American Sign Language (ASL) History

 This can be installed from the given link.

 The rating for this app is 3+.
 Being an iOS platform app, Android users don’t have access to it.
 This app teaches American Sign Language.
 It has a great illustration for easy understanding also being free to use.

 This app can be downloaded from the following location.

-The ASL app
+5. The ASL app

-This is an app with rating more than 4.
+This is an app with a rating of more than 4.
 The app is available for free on all iOS platforms.
 ASL App teaches ASL with the help of more than 1000s of videos.
-It teaches the conversational sign language which will be fun to learn.
+It teaches conversational sign language which will be fun to learn.

-It can be downloaded from given location.
+It can be downloaded from the given location.

 The app is very helpful for those having deaf children.
-It helps them communicating simple questions, “What happened in School?”
+It helps them communicating simple questions, “What happened in school?”
 This app is in English so it can be easily understood by most people around the world.

-Sign Language for Beginners
+7. Sign Language for Beginners

-Sign Language for Beginners is one of the few free apps compatible with Android platform.
+Sign Language for Beginners is one of the few free apps compatible with the Android platform.
 It comes with a 3+ rating.
 The app is in the English language so it will connect to masses.

-It can be downloaded from given location.
+It can be downloaded from the given location.

 SignSchool is a 23.8 MB app, optimized for iPad.
 It received a 3+ rating and is useful for education utilities.
-This app can be used at user’s pace irrespective of the global location.
+This app can be used as a user’s pace irrespective of the global location.

 The following app can be downloaded from.

 It is a complete ASL Video Dictionary available.
-The app can easily translate English to ASL.
-Along with this, it also teaches the entire numerical system, symbols, common English phrase, and many more things.
+The app can easily translate English into ASL.
+Along with this, it also teaches the entire numerical system, symbols, common English phrases, and many more things.

 3Strike ASL can be a great app to opt for if you are beginning to learn ASL.
-It is a free app with more than 4+ rating by the users.
+It is a free ASL app with more than 4+ rating by the users.
 This app is really informative and possesses great tools.

 This app can be downloaded from here.

-If you are searching for an app which teaches Irish Sign Language, then this free app can be your destination.
-This 3+ rating app can be thought of as a pocket ISL Dictionary.
+If you are searching for an app that teaches Irish Sign Language, then this free app can be your destination.
+This 3+ rating app can be thought of like a pocket ISL Dictionary.

-This app is basically for Portuguese Sign Language but can work for English as well in Beta version.
+This app is basically for Portuguese Sign Language but can work for English as well in the Beta version.
 Features slow motion, hence making it easier to imitate the signs and it is available on all Android platforms.